osisoft/PI-Adapter/V1/Diagnostics/Egress diagnostics.md

 # Egress diagnostics

-The Egress component of the adapter produces the following diagnostics streams:
+The Egress component of the adapter produces the following diagnostics stream:

 ## IO rate